 4. TRANSACTIONS.

-(a) Each Execution by Broker through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution and are established by Enron, are posted on the Website and are then in effect, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Execution from time to time.
-An Execution, when accepted or confirmed by Enron, shall bind a Participant, as a Counterparty to a Transaction, in accordance with such contracts, agreements, confirmations or course of dealing (each, an “Operative Agreement”) that may exist or occur between the appropriate trading affiliate of Enron and such Participant from time to time.
+(a) Each Execution by Broker through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution and are established by Enron, are posted on the Website and are then in effect, and/or any Operative Agreements in respect of the products which are the subject matter of the relevant Execution from time to time.
+An Execution, when accepted or confirmed by Enron, shall bind a Participant, as a Counterparty to a Transaction, in accordance with such Operative Agreement that may exist or occur between the appropriate trading affiliate of Enron and such Participant from time to time.

 (b) An Execution will be initiated by Broker, on behalf and for the account of a Participant, offering to buy from, or sell to, Enron, by “clicking” on the designated spaces on the Website (the “Offer”).
 Neither the Website itself, nor any information posted thereon, is or may be construed as, an offer by Enron to buy or sell any product or commodity.